Akuli/teek/docs/concurrency.rst

 Here is the reference.

-.. automethod:: pythotk.Widget.busy_hold
+.. automethod:: teek.Widget.busy_hold
-.. automethod:: pythotk.Widget.busy_forget
+.. automethod:: teek.Widget.busy_forget
-.. automethod:: pythotk.Widget.busy_status
+.. automethod:: teek.Widget.busy_status
-.. automethod:: pythotk.Widget.busy
+.. automethod:: teek.Widget.busy

 For more advanced things, you can also use a separate :class:`.Progressbar` widget.